Guide to remortgages

 Even if your current mortgage seems cost effective, you may decide it's simply not a good fit for you anymore.

-Perhaps you think an offset mortgage would better meet your needs, or you want the flexibility of a product that has no early repayment charges.
 Whatever your situation, you can get fee-free advice from London & Country to help you choose the right option.

 When's the right time to remortgage?